cloudfour/tpp-research-monorepo/README.md

 1. Building the output of our `stencil-components` directory which adds files to our `react-components` directory
 2. Building the output of our `react-components` directory with the new files from `stencil-components`

+### Building Angular Components

+This project uses Stencil's `@stencil/angular-output-target` plugin to generate Angular wrappers for components.
+Building these components is a two step process:

+1. Building the output of our `stencil-components` directory which adds files to our `angular-components` directory
+2. Building the output of our `angular-components` directory with the new files from `stencil-components`

 ### Copying Files For Our Express App

 We copy our stencil components into our Express app's `public` directory so we can access them from our app.